auraphp/Aura.Sql/README.md

 $connection = $connection_factory->newInstance(...);
 ```

-Aura SQL comes with three connection adapters: `'mysql'` for MySQL, `'pgsql'`
+Aura SQL comes with four connection adapters: `'mysql'` for MySQL, `'pgsql'`
-for PostgreSQL, and `'sqlite'` for SQLite3.
+for PostgreSQL, `'sqlite'` for SQLite3, and `'sqlsrv'` for Microsoft SQL
+Server.

 Connecting
 ----------

-The connection will lazy-connect to the database the first time you issue a query
+The connection will lazy-connect to the database the first time you issue a
-of any sort.
-This means you can create the connection object, and if you never
+query of any sort.
+This means you can create the connection object, and if you
-issue a query, it will never connect to the database.
+never issue a query, it will never connect to the database.

 You can connect manually by issuing `connect()`: